 Students are required to read, a book of their choice, daily for 15 minutes and interacting with the text.
 Students will be required to read 4 times per week, log the book read, record the pages and time and have a parent sign.
 The reading log will be due every Friday.
 Each week, students will receive a new reading response sheet.

-In Writing, we will be working on Informational Writing.
-We will be writing about our opinion on certain topics, including our thoughts and feelings why we think the way we do.
+In Writing, we will be working on Crafting True Stories.
+We will be writing about our personal experiences, including our thoughts and feelings.

 For each Unit of Writing’ Workshop, students complete a Pre-on Demand writing sample and then a Post On Demand piece upon completion of the unit.
 The Pre On-Demand piece is a formative assessment used to identify the strengths and weaknesses of the student(s) before beginning the unit of study.
 The Pre On-Demand sample does not count toward the student’s grade.
 This assessment equips the teacher with an understanding of the student(s) needs while preparing instruction to meet the needs of his (her) learners.